10 Best Hydrogen Cars Revolutionizing the Future of Driving

 Model Type Range (km) Refueling Time Country Status

-Honda CR-V e:FCEV SUV 600 6 min Japan Rollout
+Honda CR-V e:FCEV SUV 600 6 min Japan Limited rollout

 You can find detailed specs for all 10 models in the sections above.